adrianromero/buildtree/README.md

 * Complexity: If not considering the use of a hash map for storing nodes, the complexity of adding a new relation is constant O(1), because it does not depend on the number of nodes previously added.

 * Structures: Node.
 Represents a node in the tree.
+BuildTree.Relation.
+Represents a relation between nodes.

 License
 =======